Tickertronix/Tickertronix-Open/raspberry-pi-hub/README.md

 ### Running on Startup (Optional)

-To have the price hub start automatically when your Raspberry Pi boots:
+If you used `setup.sh`, this is already configured.
+For manual installs, create a systemd service so the hub starts when your Raspberry Pi boots:

 1. Create a systemd service file: